Hoddesdon

 Hoddesdon is the second most populated town in Broxbourne with a population of 42,253 according to the United Kingdom's 2011 census.

-It borders Ware to the North, Nazeing in Essex to the East, and Broxbourne to the South.
+It borders Ware to the north, Nazeing in Essex to the east, and Broxbourne to the south.
 The Prime Meridian passes just to the east of Hoddesdon.
 The town is served by Rye House railway station and nearby Broxbourne railway station.

 History

 Early history

 The name "Hoddesdon" is believed to be derived from a Saxon or Danish personal name combined with the Old English suffix "don", meaning a down or hill.
 The earliest historical reference to the name is in the Domesday Book within the hundred of Hertford.

 Hoddesdon was situated about 20 mi north of London on the main road to Cambridge and to the north.
 The road forked in the centre of the town, with the present High Street dividing into Amwell Street and Burford Street, both leading north to Ware.
 From an early date there were a large number of inns lining the streets to serve the needs of travellers.
 A market charter was granted to Robert Boxe, lord of the manor, in 1253.
 By the 14th century the Hospital of St Laud and St Anthony had been established in the south of Hoddesdon.
 The institution survived the dissolution of the monasteries, but had ceased to exist by the mid 16th century, although it is commemorated in the name of Spital Brook which divides Hoddesdon from Broxbourne.

 In 1336 William de la Marche was licensed to build a chapel of ease in the town.
-The building, known as St Katharine's Chapel, survived until the 17th century, when it was demolished.
-The tower survived until 1836.
-The chapel was used by pilgrims to the shrine at Walsingham.
+The building, known as St Katharine's Chapel, was used by pilgrims to the shrine at Walsingham.
+It survived until the 17th century, when it was demolished.
+In 1835, a single-storey building, known as Hoddesdon Town Hall, was built on the site: only the clock tower now survives.

 The town was considerably enlarged in the reign of Elizabeth I, and a number of inns in the High Street date from this time.
 The monarch granted a royal charter in 1559/60, placing the town government under a bailiff, warden and eight assistants.
 The charter also established a free grammar school based on the site of the former hospital, and this was placed under the care of the corporation.
 Neither the borough nor the school flourished, however, and both had ceased to exist by the end of the century.
 In 1567 Sir William Cecil acquired the manor of Hoddesdonsbury and two years later Elizabeth granted him the neighbouring manor of Baas.
 From that date the Cecils maintained a connection with the town which is recorded by the naming of The Salisbury Arms (anciently the Black Lion Inn) : the title Marquess of Salisbury was granted to James Cecil in 1789.

 In 1622 Sir Marmaduke Rawdon built Rawdon House, a red-brick mansion which still survives.
 Rawdon also provided the town with its first public water supply, flowing from a statue known as the "Samaritan Woman".